TO SEE ALL OUR CLASSES AND TO REGISTER CLICK HERE.

 To work in Nassau County you will need to take the Nassau County exam.
-To take the Nassau County exam, you will need to have a Red Cross Lifeguarding certificate.
-Lifeguard Training NY, LLC offers the Red Cross Lifeguarding class and once the student passes the class he will get a Red Cross Lifeguarding certificate.
+To take the Nassau County exam, you will need to have a New York State Department of Health Lifeguarding certificate.
+Lifeguard Training NY, LLC offers the New York State Department of Health Lifeguarding class and once the student passes the class he will get a New York State Department of Health Lifeguarding certificate.

 I need to take the Nassau County exam, how do I go about taking that?

 You will need to contact the Town of Hempstead.
 You can go to our Nassau County Lifeguard Certification page for more information.

 Once your card expires you have 30 days to renew your certification.
 If it passed 30 days you will need to retake the whole lifeguarding class.